hasahmed/shape_game_cpp/README.md

 ## Quickstart

 1. Download The Shapegame Library from here.
+2. Unzip the files and put them in a directory where you want to work.
-2. Install GLFW on your system.
+3. Install GLFW on your system.
-3. Create a test file called `main.cpp` with the following contents:
+4. Create a test file called `main.cpp` with the following contents:

 ```C++
 #include "shapegame.hpp"